 All WCC trainees begin training with six weeks in a classroom setting.
 Throughout this classroom portion, all trainees obtain the certifications necessary to provide the high level of service we provide to the residents of Waukesha County such as CPR, and Emergency Medical Dispatch (EMD) and Emergency Fire Dispatch (EFD) via The International Academies of Emergency Dispatch.
 Once the trainees complete classroom training, they are moved to the dispatch floor and work under the close supervision of Communication Training Officer (CTO) certified dispatchers to become fully competent in call-taking, dispatching, and teletype duties.
 WCC's extensive training program has achieved Association of Public-Safety Communications Officers (APCO) Project 33 Accreditation.
 The APCO Project 33 Agency Training Program Certification is a formal mechanism for public safety agencies to certify their training programs as meeting APCO American National Standards (ANS).

-WCC currently has a team of 44 full-time, 5 part-time and 3 temporary part-time dispatchers who work 8-hour shifts (0600-1400, 1400-2200, and 2200-0600) that alternate with "early in" or "late stay" 12-hour shifts (start times for 12-hour shifts occur every four hours: 0200 & 0600 for 1st shift, 1000 & 1400 for 2nd shift, and 1800 & 2200 for 3rd shift).
+WCC currently has a team of 41 full-time and 7 part-time dispatchers who work 8-hour shifts (0600-1400, 1400-2200, and 2200-0600) that alternate with "early in" or "late stay" 12-hour shifts (start times for 12-hour shifts occur every four hours: 0200 & 0600 for 1st shift, 1000 & 1400 for 2nd shift, and 1800 & 2200 for 3rd shift).
 These dispatchers rotate daily between call-taking, teletype, and dispatching on five police radio channels and one fire radio channel.
 In addition to call-taking and dispatching, many of WCC's dispatchers are members on specialty teams.
 WCC's Leadership Team supports daily operations, specialty team functions, and future growth.